 There are over 40 miles (64.37 km) of coastline in East Lothian, and while a good percentage of it comprises shingle beaches and sheer cliffs, the majority is golden sand.

 Everyone will, of course, have their favourite beaches – whether it’s the wide sweeping expanse of Gullane or the gorgeous Yellowcraig – but my personal recommendation is Seacliff which is located 4 miles (6.44 km) south of North Berwick.

-Seacliff beach is tricky to find if you’ve never visited before because it’s not particularly well signed and access is via a private road which is easy to miss.
+Seacliff beach is tricky to find if you’ve never visited before because signs are few and far between and access is via a private road which is easy to miss.

 To find it, join the A198 from North Berwick and head south till you reach the hamlet of Auldhame.
 When you see a farm on a tight bend, keep your eyes open for a narrow road next to a copse of trees as this is the main access point to the beach.